apache/beam/beam-site/documentation/io/testing.md

     <tr>
      <td>kubectl
      </td>
-     <td>The standard PerfKit parameter `kubectl`, which specifies where the kubectl binary lives.
+     <td>The standard PerfKit Benchmarker parameter `kubectl`, which specifies where the kubectl binary lives.
      </td>
      <td>Always use ${kubectl}
      </td>